 By: Allen Wallace, firstname.lastname@example.org

-The University of South Carolina’s Master of Science in Sport and Entertainment Management (MSEM) program is ranked No. 6 in the world and No. 5 in North America according to a new report from SportBusiness International.
+The University of South Carolina’s Master of Sport and Entertainment Management (MSEM) program is ranked No. 6 in the world and No. 5 in North America according to a new report from SportBusiness International.
 The graduate program jumped nine spots this year up from No. 15 in 2017.

 “This ranking is a reflection of the success and growth of our outstanding sport and entertainment management students, alumni and faculty,” said Haemoon Oh, dean of UofSC’s College of Hospitality, Retail and Sport Management.
 “We will continue building an unmatchable educational experience and creating transformative opportunities for our students.
 Nothing less than the very best!”

 SportBusiness is an independent organization dedicated to providing expert analysis of the global sport industry.
 The 2018 SportBusiness Postgraduate Course Rankings are based on the results of a survey of more than 1,300 faculty members and alumni from 75 universities around the world.
 Programs were ranked based on a variety of criteria, including student satisfaction, employment rates and salaries, value, and diversity.